wtkhan/wtkhan.github.io/_posts/2024-12-15-french-rice-pudding.md

 * 500ml water
 * Pinch of salt
-* 140g rice.
+* 140g rice
     * Albouze recommends Arborio rice for the 'dessert risotto' feel.
-I go with Basmati because I have it on hand and am more familiar with in kheer
+I go with Basmati because I have it on hand and am more familiar with it in kheer
 * 1.2l whole milk
-    * For a richer experience, I experimented with ratios of half-and-half and milk.
-While it's not a bad idea, the thicker cooking liquid makes it difficult to tell if the rice is cooking
+    * I’ve experimented with substituting some of the milk for half-and-half for a richer pudding, but it makes the cooking process harder to judge.
+Stick with whole milk for a smoother experience
 * 10g vanilla paste
 * 100g granulated sugar
     * Albouze's sugar amount may seem low to American cooks, but it really is the perfect amount.
-If anything, using a sweet sauces means one could further reduce sugar by 5%-10%.
+If anything, using a sweet sauce means one could further reduce sugar by 5%-10%.
 Reducing more than 10% may mean insufficient sugar for beating yolks
 * 2 egg yolks
 * 60g butter
     * Kerrygold or better, please!
 * 250g whipped cream
-    * Albouze says this is optional, which means the dessert would be incomplete without it
+    * Albouze says this is optional, but the pudding would be incomplete without it

 ### Rose-raspberry compote
 * 70g raspberry preserves